|

 JOHN T. SINES

-is the owner of a very fine residence and considerable unimproved
+teaming.
+Mr. Sines is the owner of a very fine residence and

-county, formerly of Canton, S. D., where he practiced law for seven
+of Canton, S. D., where he practiced law for seven years.
+He

-estate business.
-In the real estate branch these two gentlemen
+In the real estate branch these two gentlemen have energetically

-have energetically assisted in establishing a record-breaking year
+assisted in establishing a record-breaking year for Spooner and

-for Spooner and vicinity and securing for themselves a prosperous
+vicinity and securing for themselves a prosperous and profitable

 CHRIS C. NELSON